Navigation Tips

 Osiris Scarf Chart:

-Osiris Scarf Chart from Box.net.
+Osiris Scarf Chart from Box.com.

 This is my very first attempt at creating a chart, so I apologize if it looks unorthodox and is confusing.
 I haven't yet learned to knit directly from charts.
 I'm the person who will take a chart and translate it into row-by-row instructions, lol.
 However I understand that many knitters prefer charts to row-by-row instructions, so I made this attempt to create a chart for this scarf.
 You can read about my chart challenges here.
 I've spent a lot of time creating this chart and checking for accuracy, but I can't make any promises since I haven't knit from it myself.
 I would appreciate any feedback you have about this chart.